sotrh/learn-wgpu/docs/beginner/tutorial2-surface/README.md

     });
 ```

 Now we can actually get to clearing the screen (long time coming).
 We need to use the `encoder` to create a `RenderPass`.
-The `RenderPass` has all the methods to do the actual drawing.
-The code for creating a `RenderPass` is a bit nested, so I'll copy it all here, and talk about the pieces.
+The `RenderPass` has all the methods for the actual drawing.
+The code for creating a `RenderPass` is a bit nested, so I'll copy it all here beafore talking about its pieces.

 ```rust
     {